Business energy comparison

 When you switch with Bionic, we use smart data to find a lot of the information we need to help you switch to a better deal.
 This means we only need your postcode to start a business energy comparison.

-If you're on a non-domestic energy deal then you can only agree to a new contract when your current one is up for renewal.
-This can be anything up to ten months before the contract's end date, so it's worth keeping an eye on the date.
-If you sign up for the Bionic Digital Renewal service, we can take care of this for you.
+And remember, you can only agree to a new non-domestic energy contract when your current one is up for renewal.
+This can be up to ten months before your current contract's end date, so it's worth keeping an eye on the date.
+If you sign up for the Bionic Digital Renewal service, we'll take care of this for you.

 If you're in debt with your current supplier, they'll object to your switch until the debt is cleared.